|

 formal financial services has historically been limited.
 The growing

-availability of digital platforms and the aggressive push by NBFCs to reach
+availability of digital platforms and NBFCs' aggressive push to reach

-untapped markets have contributed to the rapid expansion of the Loan Against
+untapped markets has contributed to the rapid expansion of the Loan Against

 Property market, offering borrowers more options and greater flexibility.